onyx243/mr.manager/README.md

 # Thanks a lot!

 Thankyou for being here until the end!
-Hope you like E.A.T and make use of it to the fullest.
+Hope you like EmployeeEngage and make use of it to the fullest.